 Urine test - to check for infection.

-Pap test - if you are due, this can be done safely in pregnancy.
+Cervical Screening Test - if you are due, this can be done safely in pregnancy.

 Ultrasound – which can look for a number of problems in your baby like spina bifida, heart and limb defects and to check your due date.